Exact Force Measurement based on proven strain gauge measuring principles.

 Force Sensors & Load Cells for every application

-Force Sensors convert a force into a linear electrical signal.
-Their operation relies on measuring miniature movements in a precision metal structure using foil strain gauges bonded to the surface of the metal.
-The structure can be build in a wide variety of forms depending on the force range and the application requirements.
-Our Load Cells range from 10 Newton up to 10 Mega Newton.
+Force Sensors can convert a force into an electrical signal.
+Their operation relies on measuring strain in a precision metal structure using foil strain gauges bonded to the surface of the metal.
+The structure can be built in a wide variety of forms depending on the force range and the application requirements.
+Our Load Cells range from 1 mN up to 10 Mega Newton.

 Features and benefits